They’re Injecting Gold Into Eyeballs Now? The Weird Science Behind Restoring Lost Vision

 Okay, But Are People Actually Seeing Again?

-Human trials are in the very early stages, but the potential is enormous!
-For people with degenerative eye diseases, this could someday mean:
+Human trials are just barely beginning, but the potential is huge.
+For people with degenerative eye diseases, this could someday mean restored night vision, partial detection of light or motion, or at the very least slowing the progression of vision loss.

 Why Gold, Though?
 Couldn’t We Use Something Cheaper?